The economy of Estonia is an advanced economy and the country is a member of the European Union and of the eurozone.

 The economy of Estonia remains in the mostly free category where it has been since 2001.
 The biggest obstacles to the country’s ascendance to the exclusive ranks of the free are its relatively low scores on the Index indicators for government spending and labor freedom.

-Is Estonia a command economy?
+Is Estonia a mixed economy?

 How is Estonia so rich?